Harris Museum

-The Harris Museum is a Grade I-listed building in Preston, Lancashire, England.
-Founded by Edmund Harris in 1877, it is a local history and fine art museum.
+The Harris Museum, now known as The Harris, is a Grade I-listed building in Preston, Lancashire, England.
+Founded by Edmund Harris in 1877, it is a local history and fine art museum, and public library, covering 60000 ft2 and 23 public spaces.
+Prior to its 2025 re-opening, following a £19 million renovation, it attracted around 345,258 visitors annually.
+Monthly visitor numbers have reportedly more than doubled since its re-opening.

+Like other publicly funded museums in the United Kingdom, The Harris does not charge visitors for admission, although visitors are requested to make a donation if they are able.

 History

 In the 19th century, it became legal to raise money for libraries by local taxation, and the town of Preston wanted a grand museum and library for its inhabitants.
 From 1850, local people held fund-raising events; and in 1877 Edmund Robert Harris, a Preston lawyer, left in his will £300,000 to establish a trust and support a public library, museum and art gallery with Preston Corporation.

 In 1879, the first Preston lending library was set up in the Town Hall basement, while a public museum was set up on Cross Street, opening 1 May 1880.
 Success led the council to erect a new building for both.
 Work started on the museum in 1882 during the Preston Guild, and it officially opened in 1893.